Major damage to 11 houses in New Plymouth after tornado blasts through

 Both emergency services would be door-knocking to check on the welfare of those in the affected areas.

-New Plymouth local Odette Bastin had the roof of her home sucked up by the tornado which has caused significant damage.
+The roof of Odette Bastin's home was sucked up by the tornado causing significant damage.

 "It's pretty f***ed.
 The whole roof's gone and all the internal ceilings are coming down and there's water all through the house.